-- (1) This column discloses the actual salary earned during the fiscal year indicated. - (2) The Corporation did not have a share-based compensation plan at the end of the fiscal year ended March 31, 2016. - (3) This column discloses the total value of Options at the time of grant.
+- (1) This column discloses the actual salary earned during the fiscal year indicated. - (2) This column discloses the total value of RSUs granted to the Named Executive Officer during the fiscal year indicated.
+These amounts are equal to the number of RSUs granted multiplied by volume weighted average trading price of the Class A common shares on the TSX for the five (5) consecutive trading days immediately prior to the date of grant on July 4, 2016 (\$0.63).
+These amounts do not reflect the current value of the RSUs or the value, if any, that may be received when the RSUs are settled. - (3) This column discloses the total value of Options at the time of grant.
 These figures do not reflect the current value of the Options or the value, if any, that may be realized if and when the Options are exercised.
-The value of the option awards was calculated using the Black-Scholes option-pricing model using the same assumptions used for determining the equity-based compensation expense in the Corporation's financial statements for the fiscal years ended March 31, 2016, 2015 and 2014 in accordance with International Financial Reporting Standards 2 ("IFRS 2").
+The value of the Option awards was calculated using the Black-Scholes option-pricing model using the same assumptions used for determining the equity-based compensation expense in the Corporation's financial statements for the fiscal years ended March 31, 2017, 2016 and 2015 in accordance with International Financial Reporting Standards 2 ("IFRS 2").
 These assumptions are:

-Fiscal year 2016 July 2, 2015 Fiscal year 2015 l year)14 April 11, 2013 August 14, 2013 December 23, 2013 December 23, 2013 Exercise price: \$0.33 \$0.19 \$0.20 \$0.18 \$0.23 Risk-free interest rate: 1.087% 1.31% 2.01% 1.94% 1.94% Expected life of Options: 6.1 years 5.6 years 5.7 years 5.8 years 5.8 years Expected volatility factor: 80.11% 95.3% 93.7% 89.0% 89.0% Dividend yield: 0% 0% 0% 0% 0% Forfeiture rate: 3.62% 3.83% 4.05% 3.94% 3.94% Fair value of granted \$0.21 \$0.14 \$0.14 \$0.13 \$0.12
+Fiscal year 2017 Fiscal year 2016 Fiscal year 2015

+December 8, 2016 July 2, 2015

+Exercise price: \$0.53 \$0.33

+Risk-free interest rate: 1.221% 1.087%

+Expected life of Options: 6.4 years 6.1 years

+Expected volatility factor: 72.14% 80.11%

+Dividend yield: 0% 0%

+Forfeiture rate: 3.74% 3.62%

+Fair value of granted Options: \$0.34 \$0.21